Nilia119/EuDef-Inisgnia/README.md

 # 9JgKp-Inisgnia
-This Repository contains Insignias used by pur Clan
+This Repository contains Insignias used by our Clan